2e0byo/blog/content/post/coding/homeassistant.md

 Anyhow, I didn't set out to do Home Automation.
 Above all not with Home Assistant.
-But we do have a towel radiator---because otherwise the towels don't try and go musty---so naturally I stuck a timer on it for when we forgot to turn it off.
+But we do have a towel radiator---because otherwise the towels don't dry and go musty---so naturally I stuck a timer on it for when we forgot to turn it off.
 But that timer was (because I am lazy) written in micropython and running on an esp8266, and to justify the use of a whole SoC with wifi and bluetooth to turn a radiator on for 45 minutes I gave it a REST-like API.
 Then